TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

 - Independent adjudicators and the adjudication core should follow normal registration procedures.
 Having them not go through the normal process makes it easy to overlook their data or not get a complete picture of it.
 For example adjudication core members might forget to nominate conflicts, or neglect to provide their previous institutions.
 - You should confirm how the registration team plans to manage check-in in particular.
 Check-in is when issues with registration data come to light and it is vital that these changes are noted and recorded.
 Some form of validation of registration data *must* occur at check-in — in particular all adjudicators should be (individually) verified as present and all members of a team should confirm their presence along with team name/number and their speakers.
-- After checkin you need to have a definitive list of who is physically present at the tournament so you can run a first-round draw with confidence.
+- After check-in you need to have a definitive list of who is physically present at the tournament so you can run a first-round draw with confidence.
 Registration must know this and have processes in place for recording people individually as they arrive, and for that data to filter back to you.
 - If you are using Tabbycat's secret links for feedback or ballots these are best distributed at check-in.
 Rego should know about this, prepare for it, and be provided with the pdfs to print and distribute.

 Adjudication cores